RNP-10 and RNP-4 designated airspace exists in the following areas:

 The Gulf of Mexico, where single long-range navigation system (S-LRNS) RNP 10 is authorized; i.e., the Houston oceanic control area (CTA)/flight information region (FIR) and the portion of the Miami CTA/FIR overlying the Gulf of Mexico, Monterrey CTA, and Merida High CTA within the Mexico FIR/upper control area (UTA).

-This airspace reduces the lateral separation on oceanic routes or areas from 90 NM to 50 NM between aircraft, and in some airspace (RNP-4 and CPDLC) to 30 NM.
+RNP-10 airspace reduces the lateral separation on certain oceanic routes/areas from 90 NM to 50 NM between aircraft, and in some airspace to 30 NM (when RNP-4 and FANS 1/A+ equipped and authorized).

-Aircraft not authorized for RNP-10 or RNP-4 operations are required to follow specific procedures for requesting operation in this airspace.
+In Gulf of Mexico airspace, aircraft not authorized for RNP-10 or RNP-4 operations are required to follow specific procedures for requesting operation in this airspace.
+See the FAA's AIP ENR 7.4.

 Submitting an Application to the FAA (LOA B036)